python/cpython/Doc/library/enum.rst

 .. class:: StrEnum

-   :class:`StrEnum` is the same as :class:`Enum`, but its members are also strings and can be used in most of the same places that a string can be used.
-The result of any string operation performed on or with a :class:`StrEnum` member is not part of the enumeration.
+   *StrEnum* is the same as :class:`Enum`, but its members are also strings and can be used in most of the same places that a string can be used.
+The result of any string operation performed on or with a *StrEnum* member is not part of the enumeration.

    .. note::